Education + Careers

 - The Creative Industries are among the world’s most dynamic emerging sectors.
 Many creative skills have traditionally been learned through apprenticeships in specific sectors however post secondary education in music, motion picture, interactive media, writing, design and related disciplines is increasingly considered.

-Get to know the industry organizations, production companies, and other resources in your area of interest.
+And above all, DO YOUR RESEARCH!
+Get to know the industry organizations, production companies, filmmaking initiatives, and other resources in your area of interest.

 Some places to look are:

 If you don’t have film experience yet, any work experience that shows you have stamina, a strong work ethic, service orientation, and most importantly, excellent soft skills (attitude, team-orientation, people skills, dependability among others) would make you a great fit for the motion picture industry.

 For instance, people with hospitality backgrounds tend to transition into film successfully because of those qualities.
 Collect some good character and work references for your resume.
 If you have a car, mention that – you’ll be working strange and long hours in far-flung places and having your own transportation is an important bonus.